 The salon industry is customer service-oriented.
 This means that customer satisfaction should be the core of your business philosophy.
 When your clients walk through your doors, they expect to be pampered and treated like a queen.
 But you can’t expect your customers to feel like royalty inside a shabby beauty salon.
 Unless you apply for beauty salon financing, renovating your salon can cost you thousands in out-of-pocket expenses.

-Fortunately, you don’t have to remodel your salon from scratch to improve customer experience.
-Here are five simple ways to improve your salon ambiance and attract more clients:
+Fortunately, you don’t have to remodel your existing salon from scratch to improve customer experience.
+Here are five simple ways to improve your salon ambiance and attract more clients without breaking the bank:

 1. Offer Complimentary Beverages